ognjengt/fresh-pre-terminal-windows/README.md

 ```
 So as you can see the properties are all named so you can understand what they are for.

-<h3>Feel free to experiment with all of this, and let me know if there are some issues, I will gladly help.</h3>
+<h3>Feel free to experiment with all of this, and let me know if there are some issues, I will gladly help. :relaxed:</h3>